Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 | 15-19 | He got the money from an individual who specifically stated that half of it is meant to pay for his crew to have an evening at the Thirsty Deckhand. |
 | 20+   | The other half was to ensure that someone would start a brawl at the tavern. |

 When the player returns to Moreau with the information they managed to gather, he will comment on their performance depending on how high they rolled.
 If they rolled under 10, he will say that they were too obvious, and people noticed that they were eavesdropping.
-Otherwise, he will tell them that they did a great job but could be more discre
+If they rolled between 11-16, he will tell them that they did a great job but could be more discreet.
+If they rolled 17 or higher he will tell them that they were excellent.

 # Appendix A